-The supervisor/manager will review the written complaint and determine next steps which will be communicated to the employee within 14 days.
-During this period, the supervisor/manager may take steps to informally resolve the complaint (e.g. Conflict Resolution or Mediation).
-During the 14 day review, and where appropriate, the supervisor/manager may refer the matter for investigation which will be completed without unreasonable delay and the findings of the investigation and the Employer's response will be reported to the complainant and respondent.
+An excluded manager will review the written complaint and determine next steps which will be communicated to the employee within 14 days.
+During this period, an excluded manager may take steps to informally resolve the complaint (e.g. Conflict Resolution or Mediation).
+During the 14 day review, and where appropriate, an excluded manager may refer the matter for investigation which will be completed without unreasonable delay and the findings of the investigation and the Employer's response will be reported to the complainant and respondent.
 The Employer agrees to provide regular updates to the Union at least every 30 days.